Go to Applications

 Term of office

-Public members are appointed for a four-year term, at pleasure of Council, coinciding with the term of City Council and serve until their successors are appointed.
+Public members are appointed for a four-year term coinciding with the term of City Council.

 The Advisory Committee will meet until the completion of its mandate or the end of the current City Council term, whichever comes first.